heyqule/enemy_race_manager/Mod-Compatibility.md

 - Try set "Deadzone construction denial range" to 5 tiles or something low.
 It defaults to 50 tiles.

 #### Planet Maraxsis
 - It messed up the scout beacons' collision layer.
-It make the beacon able to block buildings.
+It make the beacon able to block player buildings.

 ## CONFLICTED MODS
 These mods usually break many ERM's critical functions or/and cause indirect performance issues.
 Conflict mods may be lifted once it deemed to be compatible.